tguerin/7omtech.io/_posts/2023-05-22-becoming-apple-developer.md

 ---
 title:  "Becoming Apple Developer: The Hard Way"
+subtitle: "When activating an Apple developer account is not as easy as it should be"
 date:  2023-05-22 15:04:23
 categories: [Release Process]
+image: /images/apple-logo.jpeg
 tags:
 - Apple Development
 - App Store Process